Skiving (metalworking)

 Skiving or scarfing is the process of cutting material off in slices, usually metal, but also leather or laminates.
-Skiving is used instead of rolling the material to shape when the material must not be work hardened, or must not shed minute slivers of metal later which is common in cold rolling processes.
+Skiving can be used instead of rolling the material to shape when the material must not be work hardened, or must not shed minute slivers of metal later which is common in cold rolling processes.
+It can also be used to create fins on a block of metal, not shaving the part entirely off.

 In metalworking, skiving can be used to remove a thin dimension of material or to create thin slices in an existing material, such as heat sinks where a large amount of surface area is required relative to the volume of the piece of metal.